corndeladmin/tech-docs/src/js/getters-and-setters.md

 We saw in [private properties](./private-properties) that public methods can allow users to work with private properties in a controlled way.

-Javascript has an interesting piece of syntax which some people prefer.
+JavaScript has an interesting piece of syntax which some people prefer.
 We'll discuss it in the guide.

 ## Refactoring the smart light